-Speaking ahead of Saturday’s game in Murrayfield, Leinster Consultant Coach ALAN GAFFNEY said that the squad are excited about the prospect of facing an in-form Edinburgh…
+Speaking ahead of Sunday’s visit of Edinburgh, Leinster Consultant Coach ALAN GAFFNEY said that the squad are determined to secure a home Magners League semi final…